 Place of residence: Christchurch

 Lowe, Helen (1961 – ) writes speculative fiction novels, poetry, and both speculative and literary short fiction.
 She was born in Wellington and attended schools in New Zealand and Singapore.
-She has a Bachelor of Arts in English and Geography from the University of Waikato.
-In 1982, Lowe was awarded the KM Bell Memorial Prize (Geography).
+She has a Bachelor of Arts in English and Geography from the University of Waikato, and was awarded the KM Bell Memorial Prize (Geography) in 1982.
 She continued her education at the University of Stockholm and in 1984 earned a Postgraduate Diploma in Social Science.

 Helen Lowe has worked professionally as a planner, environmental manager, and a writer.
-Her poetry won the Previously Unpublished Category of the Robbie Burns Poetry Competition in 2003, and the A20 Poetry Competition (Australia) in 2007.
-She has had fiction and poetry published in journals and magazines, including the NZ Listener, Takahe, nzepc, Blackmail Press, Poetry NZ, JAAM, and Bravado.
-Her writing has also been anthologized in print and online.
+Her poem, "Rain Wild Magic" won the Previously Unpublished Category of the 2003 Robbie Burns Poetry Competition; now the Robert Burns Poetry Competition, and she was awarded the New Zealand Society of Authors' Mentorship Award with Owen Marshall in 2005.
+Lowe's poem, "Argos" won the 2007 A20 Poetry Competition (Australia).
+She has had fiction and poetry published extensively in journals and magazines, including works in the New Zealand Listener, Takahe, nzepc, Blackmail Press, Poetry NZ, JAAM, and Bravado.
+Her writing has also been anthologised in print and online.

-About Thornspell, a reviewer for Kirkus Reviews writes, ‘A narrative that begins as an exploration of fairy-tale archetypes…moves into a very human and nevertheless magical drama.
-Thoughtful and understated.’
-In Canvas magazine Frances Grant writes, ‘The winner of a Robbie Burns poetry award brings her lyrical skills to this reinvention of the Sleeping Beauty fairy tale… Lowe gives what might have been yet another fantasy quest story a darkly imaginative and sensual dimension as her hero fights his way between his world and the strange faerie realm.’
+On Thornspell, Frances Grant for Canvas wrote, ‘the winner of a Robbie Burns poetry award brings her lyrical skills to this reinvention of the Sleeping Beauty fairy tale… Lowe gives what might have been yet another fantasy quest story a darkly imaginative and sensual dimension as her hero fights his way between his world and the strange faerie realm.’

 writers in schools information